stephengold/MonkeyWrench/README.md

 to the asset loaders built into JMonkeyEngine.

 You can run it from the command line:
-+ using Bash or PowerShell or Zsh: `./gradlew CompareLoaders`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew CompareLoaders`
 + using Windows Command Prompt: `.\gradlew CompareLoaders`

 The first time CompareLoaders is run,